strykerin/POAP-utils/README.md

 - All POAPs are on one contract.
 - Each event/collection are associated to an eventID

-## Example

-If I create an event and I get 10 POAPs for the attendees, then all the 10 individual tokens are mapped to the same eventId
+> If I create an event and I get 10 POAPs for the attendees, then all the 10 individual tokens are mapped to the same eventId

 ## Reference